danithaca/drupal-computing/README.md

 Code Examples
 -------------

-These examples are for Python.
-Java code should be similar.
+Most of these examples are for Python.
+The Java code would be similar.

-Connect to Drupal Using Drush, and get node info:
+Use one-shot script to access Drupal using Drush and Services, and print node/user info:

+    # code copied from python/dcomp_example.py

+    # turn on debugging
+    logging.basicConfig(level=logging.DEBUG)

-    # requires python3, set drush alias in config.properties
+    # requires 'drush alias' in config.properties.
     drush = dcomp.load_default_drush()

     # execute any Drupal/PHP functions and get results in JSON.
-    node = drush.computing_eval("return node_load(1);")
-    print(node['title'])
+    n1 = drush.computing_eval("$nid = 1; return node_load($nid);")
+    print('Node name (using Drush): %s' % n1['title'])

+    # 'computing_call' is to execute any one drupal function.
-    user = drush.computing_call('user_load', 1)
+    u1 = drush.computing_call('user_load', 1)
-    print(user['name'])

-Use the "queue" mechanism and execute command through the use of Computing Record:
+    print('User name (using Drush): %s' % u1['name'])

+    # use services module. access info defined in config.properties.
+    # requires proper Drupal permissions and Services resources to be able to run successfully.
+    # see the Drupal Computing documentation for more details.
+    services = dcomp.load_default_services()
+    services.check_connection()
+    services.user_login()

+    # see the list of things you can do at: https://www.drupal.org/node/783254
+    n2 = services.request('node/1.json', None, 'GET')
+    print('Node name (using Services): %s' % n2['title'])

+    # get drupal variable
+    v1 = services.request('system/get_variable.json', {'name': 'install_profile', 'default': 'n/a'}, 'POST')
+    print('"install_profile" drupal variable: %s' % v1)

+Use the "computing record" framework to run agent programs in a systematic way:

+    # code copied from Drupal's "machine_learning" module.
-    # register command in command.properties:
-    # check_python = CheckPython
+    # make sure to register command in 'command.properties' file: check_python = CheckPython

-    # then create a new python file example.py:
+    # then create a new python file check.py:

     class CheckPython(DCommand):
         # overrides execute() to run a command.
         def execute(self):
-            # save results in self.result, which will be saved to Computing Record "output" field.
+            # save data in self.result to be saved automatically to Computing Record "output" field
+            # which you can later access in Drupal.
             self.result['python'] = {'title': 'Python', 'version': sys.version, 'installed': True}

-        # overrides prepare() to handle the parameters from Computing Record "input" field.
+        # overrides prepare() to handle the parameters from Computing Record "input" field
+        # which is an easy way to feed data from Drupal into agent programs using either Drush or Services.
+        # this particular example doesn't take advantage of this.
         def prepare(self, params): pass

     # run application